CityOfLosAngeles/dot-planner/README.md

 deb http://apt.postgresql.org/pub/repos/apt/ trusty-pgdg main
 ```

 Hit the 'Esc' key to exit "insert" mode.
 Type ':x' to exit and save.
-To confirm your work, use the following command to print the file contents to the terminal:
+To confirm your work was saved, you can use the following command to print the file contents to the terminal:

 ```
 $ cat /etc/apt/sources.list.d/pgdg.list
 ```

-Run the following commands:
+Run the following commands to install postgres v9.4:

 ```
 $ wget --quiet -O - https://www.postgresql.org/media/keys/ACCC4CF8.asc | sudo apt-key add -